Jungian Synchronicity: Decoding the Psychology of Meaningful Coincidences

 Understanding the principles behind synchronicity, including acausality and nonlinearity, can transform our understanding of reality and lead to a more profound appreciation of the nature of existence and time.

-As von Franz observes in On Divination and Synchronicity:
+As von Franz observes:21Franz, On Divination and Synchronicity, 84.

 For everything there is the right moment, the right constellation for action, and to act too early or too late destroys the whole possibility.
 We do not consider that enough.
 We think too much in abstract terms, either that a thing is good or bad, and we do not think enough from the feeling standard of the special time circumstances in which we act, for our ethical deeds do depend on time.